Spider-Noir: Casting

 Spider-Noir marks actor Nicolas Cage's first lead role in a television series.

 Lord and Miller said in May 2023 that there was potential for Nicolas Cage to portray Spider-Man Noir in the series after he previously voiced a version of the character in Spider-Man: Into the Spider-Verse.
-Cage was in talks for the role by February 2024, and was confirmed to star by May.
-In July 2024, several actors were cast in the series, including Lamorne Morris as Robbie Robertson, Brendan Gleeson in an undisclosed villain role, Li Jun Li, and Abraham Popoola.
-Gleeson's casting was confirmed in September, when Jack Huston and Karen Rodriguez joined the cast as series regulars.
-Also that month, Lukas Haas, Cameron Britton, Cary Christopher, Michael Kostroff, Scott MacArthur, Joe Massingill, Whitney Rice, and Amanda Schull were all cast in undisclosed recurring roles, with Haas's character working for Gleeson's.
+Cage was in talks for the role by February 2024, and was confirmed to star by May as Ben Reilly / The Spider.
+In July 2024, several actors were cast in the series, including Lamorne Morris as Robbie Robertson, Brendan Gleeson as Silvermane, Li Jun Li as Cat Hardy, and Abraham Popoola.
+Gleeson's casting was confirmed in September, when Jack Huston and Karen Rodriguez joined the cast as series regulars as Flint Marko / Sandman and Janet, respectively.
+Also that month, Lukas Haas, Cameron Britton, Cary Christopher, Michael Kostroff, Scott MacArthur, Joe Massingill, Whitney Rice, and Amanda Schull were all cast in undisclosed recurring roles.
 Andrew Lewis Caldwell was cast to recur in the series in November, followed by Amy Aquino and Andrew Robinson joining in February 2025, and the next month, Kai Caster had joined for a guest role, which was said to be connected to another character in the series.